Edinburgh Legal Education Trust

 Applications and closing date

-applications should normally be received by 5 May 2025.
+Applications should be made via the Edinburgh School of Law scholarship application form.
+Applications should normally be received by 4 May 2026.
 The Trustees reserve full discretion to offer, or not to offer, a scholarship.

 Queries